thiagoperes/IDMPhotoBrowser/README.markdown

 ### Including Source Directly Into Your Project

 Simply add the files inside `IDMPhotoBrowser/Classes` to your Xcode project, copying them to your project's directory if required.
+And also any library inside `IDMPhotoBrowser/ExternalLibraries` needed.

 ### Opensource libraries used